Organizations Using the Internet

 As the Internet presence of groups has shifted from mostly English to other languages (Arabic, Urdu, etc) and I unfortunately do not have time to attend universities studying various languages, this has become impractical for me to maintain — if you have any suggestions or corrections, please contact me.

-For your own study, see "Al Qaeda Strikes Back", in Foreign Affairs.
+See the 2007 article "Al Qaeda Strikes Back" in Foreign Affairs.
 Most of the 30 top organizations then identified had an Internet presence.

 |And no, you do not have my permission to put a copy of this on your web site.|